tip-org/tools-paper/paper.md

 by cloning as in [@Oliva97fromml] in the ML setting without polymorphic recursion.
 They take extra care to do monomorphisation before defunctionalisation to be able to have simply typed closures.

+INDUCTION: We are adding more kinds of induction, including recursion-induction and well-founded induction on the size of data types.

 Future backends: Leon, Smallcheck, THF, TFF